EasyApache 4 and the ea-php-cli Package

 /usr/bin/lsphp <options> filename.php

-To run PHP from the command line, your command might resemble the following example:
+Your command might resemble the following example:

-/usr/bin/php /home/bob/public_html/domain/app/periodic_job.php
+/usr/bin/php /home/example/public_html/domain/app/sample-file.php

 The ea-php-cli cache symlink